Azure/ADLAwithR-GettingStarted/Tutorial/Exercise3/README.md

 # Exercise 3

 In this exercise I will demonstrate how to check the R environment in ADLA.
 The idea is to ensure that the environment we develop our codes locally in is the same at the one available in ADLA.
+The R extension supports a set of R packages by default.
+For additional packages, we need to upload it as a zip file, declare it as RESOURCE in U-SQL and then install in our R script.

 In usqlscriptEx3a.usql we will create a file 'outex3a.txt' that will contain all the information about the R environment in ADLA